Common Sense Rules For Prepping

 Rules for Prepping Basics

-Prepping doesn’t have to be hard, time-consuming, or filled with anxiety.
+Prepping doesn’t have to be complicated, time-consuming, or filled with anxiety.
 When it comes to prepping, there are a few more basic rules to remember:

-1. Get your finances in order– Pay down debt, have savings, and make sure you have cash on hand for emergencies.
+- Get your finances in order– Pay down debt, have savings, and have cash on hand for emergencies.
+Your bank or those handy ATMs may not be available.

-2. Prepare for at least two weeks of full self-reliance– You need enough water and survival food for everyone in your house to eat for at least 2 weeks.
-I recommend a month.
-In addition, have emergency fuel sources and ways of heating and cooking your food without the use of gas or electricity.
+- Prepare for at least two weeks of complete self-reliance.
+You need enough water and survival food for everyone in your house to eat for at least two weeks, and I recommend a month.
+In addition, have emergency fuel sources and ways of heating and cooking your food without gas or electricity.
+The American Red Cross suggests one gallon of water per person per day.
+I’ve always told my readers that four gallons is more realistic when it comes to hydration, cooking, personal hygiene/sanitation, and limited laundry chores.

-3. Prepare a bug out bag– Although I don’t recommend leaving your home with all your preps unless you absolutely have to, you should have a bug out bag with 72 hours of survival gear and supplies.
+- Prepare a bug-out bag—Although I don’t recommend leaving your home with all your preps unless you have to, you should have a bag with 72 hours of survival gear and supplies.
+Remember to put together and take with you important documents if you have to evacuate.
+That may include identification, medical records, passports, banking and insurance information, etc.

-4. Learn skills and practice– You want to know core homesteading skills as well as practice with your gear before something happens.
+- Learn skills and practice—You want to know core homesteading skills and practice with your gear before something happens.

-5. Have a first aid kit– Make sure you have items for minor cuts, scrapes, sunburn, or medical needs, as well as over the counter medications for fever, cough, stomach issues, and common illnesses.
+- Have a first aid kit—First aid supplies help ensure you have items for minor cuts, scrapes, sunburn, medical needs, and over-the-counter medications for fever, cough, stomach issues, and common illnesses.
+If you or members of your family take medicine of any kind, have enough on hand to get you through the tough times.

-6. Know how to protect yourself– Part of being prepared is knowing how to protect yourself and home from looters and those seeking to hurt you.
+- Know how to protect yourself—Part of being prepared is knowing how to protect yourself and your home from looters and those seeking to hurt you.

 Final Word